Ten Interesting Cars

 The History Channel Magazine, 2003

 The previous year had seen qualifying speeds around 175 mph.
-Speeds at Indy generally advance year-to-year by small increments.
-The leap in ’72 was made possible by aerodynamic wings, a new development that allowed cars to cling more securely to the speedway’s sharp corners.
+Speeds at Indy generally advance by small increments.
+The leap in ’72 was made possible by new-fangled aerodynamic wings that allowed cars to cling more securely to the speedway’s sharp corners.

 Today, drivers zip around the Indy track at speeds averaging 230 mph, rocketing down the front and back straightaways at 250 and darting through corners at 200-plus, tires sticking to asphalt like adhesive tape on skin.